projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 <img src="./Raspberry_Pi_setup_images/30_installing_git.png" width="500" height="auto" />
 </div>

+This step requires that you have a Github account.
+If you have not created one yet, do so <a href="https://github.com/">here</a>.
+If you already have a Github account feel free to continue.

 19. In your terminal, use the following commands to enter your github credentials:
 `git config --global user.name “[YOUR GITHUB USERNAME}”`